Face coverings (non-medical masks)

 We encourage our community leaders to work together to educate and encourage each other to wear face coverings, to reduce the risk of COVID-19 transmission and to prevent a spike in infection rates.

 If your business or group would like to educate our community, or if you require masks be worn on your premises, Strathcona County has developed resources for you.

-Although the bylaw is not yet in effect, Strathcona County recommends our residents follow Alberta’s public health guidance, and wear masks in public spaces where physical distance of two metres cannot be maintained, indoors or outdoors.
+Please follow Alberta’s public health guidance, and wear masks in public spaces where physical distance of two metres cannot be maintained, indoors or outdoors.